Wie erkenne ich ein gutes Nassfutter?

 2️⃣ Semi-open declaration ⚠️

-Here only a rough indication of what is in it is given, e.g.:
+Here, only a rough indication of what is inside is given, e.g.:

 📌 64% beef (e.g. lung, tripe, liver), 16% chicken, 18% vegetables and fruit, 2% oils, herbs and algae.

-👉 Problem: It is not known exactly which parts of the beef are included.
+👉 Problem: You don't know exactly which parts of the beef are included.

 3️⃣ Closed declaration 🚨 (Avoid!)

-📌 Meat and animal derivatives (4% beef), cereals, minerals, vegetable derivatives, oils and fats, meat broth.
+📌 Meat and animal by-products (4% beef), cereals, minerals, vegetable by-products, oils and fats, meat broth.

-👉 Absolutely inaccurate!
-It's impossible to know whether high-quality ingredients or waste were used.
+👉 Absolutely imprecise!
+You don't know whether high-quality ingredients or waste products were used.

-🔹 Complete food: Covers the complete nutritional needs of a dog.
+🔹 Complete feed: Covers the complete nutritional needs of a dog.

-🔹 Complementary feed: Must be supplemented with other components, such as fresh meat or oils.
+🔹 Complementary feed: Must be supplemented with other components, e.g., fresh meat or oils.

-💡 Attention: Even with complete food it is worth taking a look at the ingredients – not every composition is really balanced.
+💡 Attention: Even with complete food, it's worth taking a look at the ingredients – not every composition is truly balanced.

 Myth: Dry food cleans teeth - Is that true?